Recursion in Java

 Stack Overflow Error in Recursion

-Let us understand the stack overflow error from the example taken above, i.e., finding the sum up to 20.
+Let us understand the stack overflow error from the above example, i.e., finding the sum up to 20.
 We have defined the base condition; if the value of i is equal to 1, then it returns 1, and hence recursion will break or else recursion continues.
 What if we replace the base condition with the following code:

 Output:

-After executing the program, it will display a stack overflow error as recursion will never reach the base case because we decrease the value of i by 1 every time.
-Hence call stack memory will get exhausted by these method calls, and an error occurs.
+After executing the program, it will display a stack overflow error.
+Recursion will never reach the base case because we decrease the value of i by 1 every time.
+Hence, these method calls will exhaust call stack memory, and an error will occur.

 Advantages of Recursion